Subject | Profiles | Ideas for home |

 Personal Development | Personal, Social, Relationships & Sex Education: Growing, Changing and & Puberty

 We will explore that humans grow from a baby to an adult, and we will also identify the changes that happen as we get older and reach puberty.
 We will split into male and female groups to discuss some of the specific changes that happen.
 We will also explore the ways in which we can look after ourselves as our body changes, i.e. personal hygiene.
+We will also look at relationships and save/public places and people.

 Meal Preparation